schemacrawler/SchemaCrawler/schemacrawler-site/src/site/markdown/lint.md

   (Linter id "schemacrawler.tools.linter.LinterTableWithNoPrimaryKey")
 - Empty tables with no data.
   (Linter id "schemacrawler.tools.linter.LinterTableEmpty")
+- Tables that have all columns that are nullable, besides the primary key may contain no useful data, and could indicate a schema design smell.
+  (Linter id "schemacrawler.tools.linter.LinterTableAllNullableColumns")

 ## Lint Configuration

 You can customize SchemaCrawler lints using an XML configuration file.
 You can specify the